IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md.txt

 EIUP-GEN-01 (x - "similar to") The execution prices **must** be set so that

-i) the cost of executing a transaction with maximum CPU steps is similar to the cost of a maximum sized non-script transaction and
+1. the cost of executing a transaction with maximum CPU steps is similar to the cost of a maximum sized non-script transaction and

-ii) the cost of executing a transaction with maximum memory units is similar to the cost of a maximum sized non-script transaction
+2. the cost of executing a transaction with maximum memory units is similar to the cost of a maximum sized non-script transaction

 EIUP-GEN-02 (x - "should") The execution prices **should** be adjusted whenever